paul-thebaud/v-phone-input/README.md

 > and `ariaLabel` props, no label will be defined for the message resolver's options.

 > To disable a message, you should pass `null` (instead of `undefined`).
 This way, you'll be able
-> to disable the country label for example (be sur to provide an explicit `countryAriaLabel`
+> to disable the country label for example (be sure to provide an explicit `countryAriaLabel`
 > when doing so).

 ### Dependencies